ares-emulator/ares/CLI.md

           The renderer will run up to the number of frames specified here to ensure feedback and history.

           [default: 0]

+  -d, --dimensions <DIMENSIONS>
+          The dimensions of the image.

+          This is given in either explicit dimensions `WIDTHxHEIGHT`, or a percentage of the input image in `SCALE%`.

       --params <PARAMS>...
           Parameters to pass to the shader preset, comma separated with equals signs.